Are you seeing more talk about essential oils lately?

 When it comes to which ones I will use in my home and near my family I’ve been careful to buy brands that I’ve researched and felt were safe.

-I am not an essential oils expert but I’ve learned some things to look for when trying new brands.
+I am not an essential oil expert but I’ve learned some things to look for when trying new brands.

-I realize it’s tempting to buy cheap oils especially if you are on a budget but sometimes those oils aren’t the purest and they may not work like you need them to.
+I realize it’s tempting to buy cheap oils especially if you are on a budget but oftentimes those oils aren’t the purest and they may not work like you need them to.

 Likewise, just because an essential oil is expensive doesn’t mean it’s the only safe brand.